digital-work-lab/open-source-project/session_4_python_2/slides.md

 ---

+## Overview of the tutorial

+In the last session, we:

+- [x] Created and run a python package command
+- [x] Created and modify a dictionary data structure
+- [x] Used an external library to read BibTeX recrods (as dicts)

+In this session (2x90 min), we will:

+- [ ] Refactor to object-oriented code
+- [ ] Switch to a real CoLRev project and load the records using the CoLRev classes
+- [ ] Save changes and create commit

+---

 # Object-oriented programming and extending a Python package (CoLRev)

 To use the typical CoLRev environments (objects), we switch to an existing CoLRev project: